aboutcode-org/tracecode-toolkit-strace/README.rst

 which files are built into binaries and ultimately deployed in your distributed software.

+This TraceCode toolkit uses strace to capture the system-level trace of a build and can reconstruct how the build transforms and compiles files from this trace aka. the build graph.

 1. Tracing a build
 -------------------------

-See docs/README-build-tracing.rst for tracing a build
+See README-build-tracing.rst for tracing a build

 2. System requirements and installation